deliveryhero/pr-base-auto-merger/README.md

 Automatically merge branch from base(main/master) into all open PR local branches.

 ## How it works?
-GH action job will be triggered when there is push to main/master branch by merging PR or direct commit.
+- GH action job will be triggered when there is push to main/master branch by merging PR or direct commit.
+- GH action job will update all PRs by merging branch from base(main/master) into local branches.

 ## Steps to onboard repo
 - Just add below to github actions workflow yaml in `.github/workflows/` folder